Sunglasses: Frequently Asked Questions

 If the sun doesn't bother my eyes, do I still need to wear sunglasses?

-Ultraviolet (UV) rays are located just past the violet portion of the visible light spectrum; sunlight is the main source.
+Ultraviolet (UV) rays are high-energy, invisible light rays; sunlight is the main source of UV.

 UV light is broken into three different types: UVA, UVB and UVC.